aryanverma30/CSE_404_Project/README.md

 # CSE_404_Project

 Our codes for our Random Forest and Logistic Regression models are found outside of the folder called “All Other Files”, while all of our other codes (including the ineffective models detailed in Project Step 5) are found within the file.
 In order to run the file, just run the cells in either file in the main directory.
-Our suubdirectory just includes all our files that were used to compile our final two files in the main directory.
-All included in our main directory is our learning curve picture.
+Our subdirectory just includes all our files that were used to compile our final two files in the main directory.
+Also included in our main directory is our learning curve picture.

 Final Model - Random Forest: